 When should any new policy relating to translation and transliteration of contact information come into effect?

+In addition, the Charter points out that: ‘[the] IRD-WG considered several alternatives to address translation and transliteration of contact information as follows:

+The registrant submits the localized information as well the translated or transliterated information.

+The registrant only submits the localized information, and the registrar translates and transliterates all internationalized contact information on behalf of the registrant.

+The registrant only submits the localized information, and the registrars provide a point of contact at a service that could provide translation or transliteration upon request for a fee to be paid by the requester.

+The registrant only submits the localized information, and the registry provides translation or transliteration.

+The end users of the registration data translate and transliterate the contact information.

+The PDP-WG will not be limited to considering the above alternatives, but will be encouraged to consider all possible alternatives [emphasis added].’

-Approach taken by the Working Group
+Approach Taken by the Working Group

-The Translation and Transliteration Working Group convened its first meeting on 19 December 2013.
-The Working Group prepared a work plan, which has been reviewed on a regular basis, and revised when necessary.
+The Working Group convened its first meeting on 19 December 2013.
+It prepared a work plan, which has been reviewed on a regular basis, and revised when necessary.
 Also, Constituency and Stakeholder Group statements with regard to the Charter questions (see Annex A) were solicited.
 This request was also directed to other ICANN Supporting Organizations (SOs) and Advisory Committees (ACs) and a summary of responses can be seen in the public comment review tool.
 The Working Group prioritized discussing the community input received, to understand better the arguments brought forward by various stakeholders.
-This is also the reason that the Working Group decided to create a straw man proposal to drive forward the debate on whether or not it is desirable to translate/transliterate.
+This is also the reason that it decided to create a straw man proposal to drive forward the debate on whether or not it is desirable to translate/transliterate.
 This proposal provided a focal point to the Working Group’s discussion and was updated on a regular basis.

+Following the publication of the Initial Report on 15 December 2014, a Public Comment period was opened from 16 December 2014 until 22 February 2015.
+11 comments were received – all but three supporting the large majority of draft recommendations laid out in the Initial Report.
+The Working Group then spent some considerable time to discuss the comments and to determine its response and approach with regard to this Final Report.
+Similar to the approach taken for the Initial Report, Working Group members decided to produce a Draft Final Report that would serve as a discussion document, incorporating comments received and elaborating on arguments and recommendations where appropriate.
+It was only the last version of the Draft Final Report that was subjected to a consensus call and – it is that version upon which this Final Report is based.

 Membership